 Requirements for Application

-- A minimum cumulative GPA of 3.0 on a 4.0 scale from undergraduate work.
+- A minimum cumulative GPA of 3.0 on a 4.0 scale from undergraduate work is required, but a 3.5 or above will be competitive for admission consideration.

 - Acceptable TOEFL or TSL scores for non-English speaking foreign students.